Jim Lane (politician): Death and legacy

 On July 1, 1866, Lane shot himself in the head as he jumped from his carriage in Leavenworth, Kansas.
 He was allegedly deranged, depressed, had been charged with abandoning his fellow Radical Republicans and had been accused of financial irregularities.
 He died ten days later near Leavenworth, Kansas, a result of the self-inflicted gunshot.
 Edmund G. Ross was appointed to succeed him in the Senate.

 Lane's posthumous legacy has been controversial, both among supporters of the Union as well as those of the Confederacy.
-The Southern view of Lane has been almost entirely negative, often portraying him as a corrupt and genocidal war-criminal.
+The Southern view of Lane has been almost entirely negative, often portraying him as a corrupt and genocidal war criminal.
 Many abolitionists have presented him with almost equal unfavourability, often painting him as an unscrupulous, corrupt political opportunist who feigned his radicalism in order to achieve power in antislavery Kansas.

-Much of the criticism directed towards Lane from the Northern side stems from his many disputes with Charles L. Robinson, the first Governor of Kansas.
+Much of the criticism directed towards Lane from the Northern side stems from his many disputes with Charles L. Robinson, the first governor of Kansas.
 The dispute between the two men centered mostly around personal animosity, as well as political rivalry, but it also represents ideological, class, and regional differences as well.
 Robinson was a long-term Republican and a staunch abolitionist, while Lane was a former Democrat and merely an antislavery man.
 The Robinson faction in Kansas generally consisted of abolitionist immigrants from New England, many of them religious and well-to-do, who opposed slavery on what they considered a "moral" ground.
 Lane's supporters, on the other hand, were mostly working-class Midwesterners who opposed slavery in the Kansas Territory due to class interests.
 As such, his reputation has often been maligned among New Englanders, while he is viewed more positively in the Midwest.

-While many of Lane's pro-Union apologists concede that Lane often made a ruthless use of realpolitik, they defend him on the grounds that he did what was needed to defeat slavery in Kansas, as well as to protect its citizens during the Civil War, when many of the more radical and idealistic abolitionists, such as Robinson, were seeking passive and ineffective alternatives.
+While many of Lane's pro-Union apologists concede that Lane often made ruthless use of realpolitik, they defend him on the grounds that he did what was needed to defeat slavery in Kansas, as well as to protect its citizens during the Civil War, when many of the more radical and idealistic abolitionists, such as Robinson, were seeking passive and ineffective alternatives.

 The following places were named in honor of the late senator: